ChrisTitusTech/TitusPi/README.md

 - From console on login use `tasksel` and select KDE
 - Modify KDE to DISABLE composition in KWIN (Massive performance boost)
 - Modify `/boot/cmdline.txt` for leverage graphics acceleration and other boot modifications (quiet boot).
+- Use [konsave](https://github.com/Prayag2/konsave) and tituspi.knsv (extracted from tituspi.7z files - 7Zip Required) to copy fonts, KDE settings and more!

 ```
 disable_splash=1